ideal-lab5/idn-docs/docs/learn/timelock_encryption.md

 The ETF consensus mechanism enables timelock encryption.
 In this section we discuss the technical details and implementation of timelock encryption in the ETF network.

-Timelock encryption allows messages to be encrypted for future slots in the ETF consensus mechanism.
-The slot secret leaked in those slots can be used to recover decryption keys to unseal the data.
-In other terms, it lets you send messages 'to the future'.
+Timelock encryption allows messages to be encrypted for future blocks in the ETF consensus mechanism.
+The secret leaked in those slots can be used to recover decryption keys to unseal the data.
+In other terms, it lets you send messages **'to the future'**.

 ## Usage